neurogym/neurogym/docs/envs.md

 ### Detection

+Doc:

-Logic: The agent has to GO if a stimulus is presented.
+        The agent has to GO if a stimulus is presented.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -1., float)

+            R_MISS:  given when not responding when a response was expected.

+            (def: -0.5, float)

+        timing: Description and duration of periods forming a trial.

+        noise: Standard deviation of background noise. (def: 1., float)

+        delay: If not None indicates the delay, from the moment of the start of

+        the stimulus period when the actual stimulus is presented.
+Otherwise,

+        the delay is drawn from a uniform distribution. (def: None (ms), int)

+        stim_dur: Stimulus duration. (def: 100 (ms), int)

 Reference paper: